PEERS-YA Clinical Intervention

 Dates and Times

-Please note that the Sinneave Family Foundation may be able to provide partial coverage of the registration fee via a subsidy.
+Please note that the Sinneave Family Foundation is providing provide partial coverage of the registration fee via a subsidy of $875.
 You are welcome to contact us to find out more information about this opportunity.
+You will be required to complete and submit an information form to Sinneave to be eligible to receive this subsidy

 This intervention is overseen by Dr. Adam McCrimmon, R.Psych.
 Dr. McCrimmon is an Associate Professor at the University of Calgary and the Director of the Autism Spectrum Education, Research, and Training (ASERT) lab.
 He is a Certified PEERS and PEERS-YA Provider.
 The program will be administered by five graduate student clinicians who are familiar with ASD and have been trained on the PEERS-YA program and curriculum.